 3. Increases Muscle Tone

 Muscle tone is a by-product of strength.
-Yoga increases muscles in your legs, arms, back, and abdomen.
+Yoga increases muscles in your legs, arms, back, and abdomen but for those looking to obtain faster results, testosterone boosting dietary supplements may also help.

 4. Enhances Mobility and Balance